Winnipeg Humane Society

 Comments added by the Charity:

-The charity provided these comments for a previous version.
-Updated comments may be provided shortly.
+The charity added these comments to a previous profile.
+Ci hopes that updated comments will be provided shortly.

 The original incorporation papers for the Winnipeg Humane Society are dated April 11, 1895.
 It was through the volunteer efforts of a small band of Winnipegger’s, which included two future mayors, that The Winnipeg Humane Society for the Protection of Women, Children and Animals was launched.
 Today the WHS is far different from the original starting effort yet our mission remains exactly the same.
 I am very sure that the original small band would be extremely proud of the work being undertaken by our generation.
 In 1895 there was no such thing as “puppy mills.”
 Huge operations solely dedicated to the production and selling of puppies for a profit.